Last Updated: 13 February, 2026

 Golden Nugget | After being acquired by DraftKings, the Golden Nugget Sportsbook app was shut down in multiple states, leaving just the online casino and retail sportsbook in WV. |

 The ability to place a legal sports wager in West Virginia is not strictly limited to residents.
-Anyone who happens to be passing through the Mountain State and is within state lines can place a bet.
-Additionally, a bettor must be at least 21 to legally place a wager online or at the casino.
+Anyone passing through the Mountain State and within its borders can place a bet.
+Additionally, a bettor must be at least 21 to place a wager online or at the casino legally.

 Residents of West Virginia, as well as bettors passing through, are not required to be on-site at any of the state's five casinos to set up a mobile betting account with their partnered online operators.
 Remote registration is fully accessible to all bettors of legal gambling age.